Medicare Advantage Plans

 Not all of these options are available in every county.

+Health Maintenance Organizations.
 Medicare HMOs usually require you to use doctors and hospitals they have contracts with.
-These doctors and hospitals make up the HMO’s "network” Some HMOs have an option called point-of-service that allows you to use doctors and hospitals who aren’t in the HMO’s network, but you’ll have to pay more.
+These doctors and hospitals make up the HMO’s "network.”
+Some HMOs have an option called point-of-service that allows you to use doctors and hospitals who aren’t in the HMO’s network, but you’ll have to pay more.

 You must also choose a primary care physician who will oversee your health care and provide referrals to specialists.

-You don’t have a primary care physician to oversee your care, so you don’t need a referral to go to a specialist.
-Although you must live in the plan’s service area to be eligible, you can receive treatment anywhere in the United States, as long as the doctor or hospital is willing to treat you.
+Since PFFS plans don’t require you to have a primary care physician to oversee your care, you won’t need a referral to see a specialist.
+Although you must live in the plan’s service area to be eligible, you can receive treatment anywhere in the United States as long as the doctor or hospital is willing to treat you.

-SNPs provide health care for people with specific diseases such as heart disease, diabetes, or other specialized needs.
+Special Needs Plans.
+SNPs provide health care for people with specific diseases such as heart disease or diabetes.
 To be eligible for a plan, you must have a health condition covered by the specific plan.
 In some cases, you may have to change your doctor or hospital if yours isn’t willing to accept your plan.
 Some plans are specifically for people in long-term care facilities or for people eligible for both Medicare and Medicaid, also called dual-eligibles.

 - Premiums.
-Medicare Advantage plan members must pay their Medicare Part B premium and usually an additional plan premium.
+Medicare Advantage plan members are responsible for their Medicare Part B premium and may pay an additional plan premium.
 Some plans may offer several premium options with different levels of benefits.
 Additionally, the cost for plans with prescription benefits will include the premium for the prescription plan.

 Although the premiums for a Medicare Advantage plan may be less than that of a Medicare supplement policy, you also need to consider what your out-of-pocket costs are with the Medicare Advantage plan.